Long Branch: City of Beach Clubs

 Local soldiers get the USO Beach Club in North End really for another summer.
 LB Daily Record, April 1961.
 The facility was destroyed in a major December 1966 fire.

 Avenel Bathing Pavilion in North Long Branch postcard.
 The club dates to 1913.
 By the late 1920s, the city owned the club and was leasing it out for summer seasons.
+Claude Potter was a longtime club operator.
 The spot officially became the USO Beach Club in 1943.
 Mary Gill was the first supervisor.

 Beachcomber Club